Generic balanced synchrony patterns in network dynamics: Further results and discussions

 Applying Corollary \ref{coro_rigid} to a family $g\mapsto x_g$ of hyperbolic equilibrium points, we recover \cite[Theorem 7.6]{GST} or the main result of \cite{Stewart_eq}.
 Applying Corollary \ref{coro_rigid} to a family $g\mapsto x_g(\cdot)$ of (strongly) hyperbolic periodic orbits, we recover Theorem 9.2 of \cite{Stewart}.
-But notice that we do not actually need any hyperbolicity for applying Corollary \ref{coro_rigid}.
-This may be of importance since Kupka-Smale property is not known to be generic for coupled cells networks with types.
+But note that we do not actually need any hyperbolicity for applying Corollary \ref{coro_rigid}.
+This may be of importance since the Kupka-Smale property is not known to be generic for coupled cell networks with types.
 It may happens that hyperbolicity fails to be generic in this type of systems.